Daily Tech Navigator

 Wrong.
 The actual issue: I was charging at random times, not specifically during cheap-rate windows.
 Charging at 9 PM when Agile peaks at 30p means the battery cost me MORE per kWh than the grid I was supposedly replacing.
 Stupid.

 The fix: £15 Tapo P110, scheduled to ON 02:00–05:00, OFF rest.
 Set it once on a Saturday morning.
-By month 2 (with the schedule): £43 saved.
-By month 4: averaging £50/month.
+By month 2 (with the schedule): about £7 saved.
+By month 4: settling around £8/month — roughly the £90/year a 1 kWh battery can realistically shift.
 The battery hardware was never the bottleneck — my human inconsistency was.

 Lesson: the £15 smart plug delivers more ROI than the £500 battery.
 Scheduling is not optional.
 Set it once on day 1.